-Bexhill Museum has something for everyone from local history and archaeolog to fashion and Bexhill's motor heritage.
-There are hands on displays (have a go at installing spark plugs), a Costume Gallery with collections dating from the 17th century, and The Sargent Gallery which houses a quirky mix of archaeology, dinosaur fossils, minerals, stuffed birds, butterflies and so much more.
+Bexhill Museum has something for everyone from local history and archaeology to fashion and Bexhill's motor heritage.
+There are hands on displays (have a go at installing spark plugs), a costume gallery with collections dating from the 17th century, and The Sargent Gallery which houses a quirky mix of archaeology, dinosaur fossils, minerals, stuffed birds, butterflies and so much more.
 There is now also a model railway showing the town during World War 2.
 Use the access centre for research with desks, computers and reference books.
-Regularly changing temporary exhibition and display programme.
+And there's a regularly changing temporary exhibition and display programme.

 - Wheel Chair Accessible venue